 I have thought of my son Jonathan in relation to this poem, ever since he picked out this blue Dean guitar at my brother-in-law’s music shop.
 We were looking for laptops at the time, for a birthday present, but he said he would be happier to upgrade to a better guitar instead.
-How could I turn him down when he decided he would rather play music than upgrade his technology?
+How could I turn down a request like that?

 For the abridged version that I bring you in the video, just scroll down as usual.
 The entire thing is 33 Cantos.
-I bring you Cantos 1 – 6, 12, 20 and 32-33.
+I bring you Cantos 1 – 6, 12, 20, 32, and 33.
 I think that keeps enough continuity without taking up all our data.
 As for meaning?
-Oh, you are kidding me, right?
+You are kidding me, right?
 You want me to explicate this monster after the nightmare of editing I had tonight?
-No way!

 Well, okay, just this much.
-The poem was written in 1937, but they say it was inspired Stevens’ looking at the painting at the top of this post, Picasso’s “Old Guitarist.”
+The poem was written in 1937, but they say it was inspired by Stevens’ looking at the painting at the top of this post, Picasso’s “Old Guitarist.”
 I’m not sure I buy it.
-But it’s possible.
-If true, he changed things in the poem.
-In the painting it is the man who appears blue, not the guitar.
-But the poem does seem to deal with the struggle between modernism and realism, presented it seems as a tension between art itself, the imagination, and hard core reality.
-I can relate in those first lines.
-When I tell people I am a poet, and they think, yes, but what do you really do.
+I mean, in the image, it’s not the guitar but the guitarist himself who seems blue.
+But I suppose it’s possible.
+The poem does seem to deal with the struggle between modernism and realism, presented it seems as a tension between art and reality.

 FROM “THE MAN WITH THE BLUE GUITAR”